ParanoidUser/codewars-handbook/kata/6-kyu/card-games-black-jack/README.md

 * Players play against the croupier (dealer) only, not against other players.
 * Each card has its value: the numerals are worth whatever their number indicates; `"J"`, `"Q"` and `"K"` are worth `10`; `"A"` may be worth `11 or 1`, always trying to keep the highest score possible.
 * If any player exceeds `21` points, they lose.
-* The croupier must draw from deck until it's hand scores `17` or more points.
+* The croupier must draw from a deck until it's hand scores `17` or more points.
 * A player has a blackjack when they have 2 cards, one worth `10`, and an `"A"`
 * If the player has a blackjack, then they win, **unless** the croupier also has a blackjack.
-* When the croupier draws a card, the croupier draws the first card from deck.
+* When the croupier draws a card, the croupier draws the first card from a deck.

 **Notes:**